kingsleybeagle/Pacific-Dataviz-Challenge/README.md

 ## Project Summary
 This project analyses the dynamics between tourism reliance, renewable energy share, and decarbonisation opportunities across select Pacific Island locations.
 Using K-Means clustering and dynamic revenue modelling, it proposes a Shared Pacific Resilience Fund driven by a modest visitor levy ($1–$20/visitor) to fund localised grid decarbonisation.

 This submission is entered into the interactive category.
-As the Power BI report has not been published to a public workspace, the file has been uploaded into this repository, and a pdf export of the file has been included to enable users who do not have Power BI installed to view the content.
-I recommend reviewing the submission using Power BI to get the full benefit of the interactive aspects of the report.
+As the Power BI report has not been published to a public workspace, the file has been uploaded into this repository, and a static export of the file has been included to enable users to view the content.
+Additionally, GIFs showcasing some interactive aspects of the report are embedded below.
+For the best experience, I recommend downloading the pbix file and exploring the report within Power BI desktop.

 Within notebooks and processed data, I have retained commentary and engineered features pertaining to project outcomes which were not implemented.
+These have been retained to transparently demonstrate the design and development process.

 As required by the Pacific Dataviz Challenge, this project uses datasets from the Pacific Data Hub.